 HIST 315H.
 Celtic Civilization.
 1 Unit.

 A study of prehistoric and Celtic Europe from the last Ice Age to the Roman conquest, with a consideration of Celtic cultural survival into the later Middle Ages.
 Special consideration will be given to Celtic archaeology, religion, and confrontation with the Classical world.
-Writing-intensive course.
+Writing enhanced course.

 HIST 317B.
 Crusades: Faith and Politics in the Middle East.
 1 Unit.